Kolodez2106/are-you-ok/README.md

-# "Are you ok?" app
+# "Are you ok?"
+Android app

 ## Description and manual